What to Expect from a Horse Dental Check-up

 Inspection of the Mouth

-Gag closed to give horse a rest.
+We then shut the speculum closed to give the horse/pony a rest.

 Treatment

-Findings discussed with the owner and treatment plan discussed.
+The fndings are then discussed with the owner and treatment plan discussed.

 Final Check